demisto/content/Packs/SymantecEDR/Integrations/SymantecEDR/README.md

 ### symantec-edr-incident-update
 ***
-Incidents Patch command for the close incident, update resolution of closed incident or add comments to incident.
+Incidents patch command to close an incident, update the resolution of a closed incident, or add comments to the incident.

 #### Base Command